 Chatbots can be implemented on any page of your website, but they can also be used to interact with people on social media or messaging apps like WhatsApp and Facebook Messenger, providing valuable touchpoint opportunities and giving users the chance to interact with them through their preferred channel.

-Now, a sales cycle is long, and going from lead to paying customer can take anywhere from a week to well over a year.
+Now, a sales cycle is long, and going from lead to demand generation to paying customer can take anywhere from a week to well over a year.
 A chatbot is very unlikely to close a deal on the spot, but, at times, a short chat at the right moment in the customer journey can make the difference between a lead eventually converting or not.

 We’ve mentioned that prospects don’t necessarily like answering all questions you might have when they’re the ones who probably have questions about your product or service.
 But with a chatbot, data collection is disguised in the form of a conversation.
 This makes it easier and more natural for people to share information, by giving them options to click through.